-PhD and Postdoctoral researchers, planning or interested in performing a high-quality (Cochrane) systematic review in the (near) furture.
+PhD and Postdoctoral researchers, planning or interested in performing a high-quality (Cochrane) systematic review in the (near) future.

 Registration and practical information

-Next courses will take place on following dates:
+Next courses will be given on following dates:

-This course is free for PhD students from the University of Antwerp.
+This course is free for UAntwerp PhD students.

 Belgian Centre for Evidence-Based Medicine (Cebam)

 The Flanders AI Academy or VAIA is a collaboration between all the universities in Flanders.
 VAIA provides courses and trainings in Artificial Intelligence for professionals and researchers in Flanders.
 Their aim is to unlock the expertise in the academic research institutions so it can flow towards the work force of our society.
 In this way VAIA helps ensure the (future) economic competitiveness of Flanders.
 With a wide range of accessible courses and trainings, VAIA aims to stimulate everybody to adopt lifelong learning.

 An overview of courses and trainings can be found on the website of VAIA: https://www.flemish-ai-academy.be/courses/

 Tel. +32 (0)3 265 35 26